xapian/xapian/xapian-applications/omega/docs/overview.rst

 to index this file as a new document, leaving the previous one in the database as well.
 The last strategy is very fast, but is liable to do strange things to your results set.
-In general, 'ignore' is useful for completely static documents (eg: archive sites), while 'replace' is the most generally useful.
+In general, 'ignore' is useful for completely static documents (e.g. archive sites), while 'replace' is the most generally useful.

 With 'replace', omindex will remove any document it finds in the